MalavikaK/Machine-Learning-Project---Credit-Card-Default-Detection/README.md

 # Dataset Description:

-The dataset covers credit card transactions in the country of Taiwan.
-We have around 30000 instances and 24 attributes.
+The dataset covers credit card transactions of around 30000 instances and 24 attributes.
 A few additional characteristics of our dataset are as follows:

 # Attribute Information: